What is an Inverter?

 Inverter operating losses

-When an inverter converts DC to AC, some energy losses are inevitable.
-These losses mainly come from the following aspects:
+When an inverter is doing the DC to AC conversion, some energy losses are inevitable.
+These losses are mainly attributed to the following:

-• Switching Losses: The switching components inside the inverter (such as MOSFETs, IGBTs, etc.) generate energy losses during switching, which manifest as heat.
+• Switching Losses: Switching devices in the inverter (MOSFETs, IGBTs, etc.) generate switching energy losses, which manifest themselves as heat.

-• Conduction Losses: Resistance losses when components are conducting also generate heat.
+• Conduction Losses: Resistance losses when devices conduct also generate heat.

-• Copper Losses: Heat losses generated as current flows through wires.
+• Copper Losses: Heat losses generated when current flows through wires.

-• Magnetic Losses: Losses in magnetic components like transformers.
+• Magnetic Losses: Losses in magnetic devices like transformers.

 These losses directly affect the efficiency of the inverter.
-Typically, the efficiency of an inverter ranges from 85% to 95%.
-This means that only 85% to 95% of the input DC energy is converted into useful AC output, with the remainder dissipated as heat.
+The efficiency of an inverter typically ranges from 85% to 95%.
+This means that only 85% to 95% of the input DC energy is converted into useful AC output, and the remaining is wasted in the form of heat.

 Inverter operating losses